Assess the Language Difficulty (Step 4)

 Step 3: While reading, make a list of any unusual features that you stumble upon as you read.
 Pay special attention to the grammar and phonetic/phonology sections of the article as they typically list a lot of features.

 Step 4: Research each of these features on Google to get some basic information about them.

 Oh, and your list of features should look a bit like the one I made for German above, or perhaps with slightly more elements.

 As we saw at this step, knowing about the difficulties of a language makes us better equipped to deal with them.

 On this page, I have provided you with the means to find out what these difficulties may be, whether it's a difference in vocabulary (relatedness) or a difference in features.

 Perform this step BEFORE learning a language and you should be able to significantly drop the level of difficulty of that language, whatever that level may be.

 NEXT STEP: 5.
-Create a language immersion environment at home (OK, now that you know what variety of language to learn, where to learn it from and how difficult it will be, how do you go about learning it?)
+Create a language immersion environment at home (OK, now that you know what variety of language to learn, where to learn it from and what its main difficulties are, how do you go about learning it?)